nichoth/resume/src/resume.md

 * [substrate-system/tapout](https://github.com/substrate-system/tapout)
 * July 2025 &ndash; present

-I created a new module for testing web applications from the command line.
+created a new module for testing web applications from the command line.

 ## Experience